scalacenter/platform/process/src/ornate/faq.md

 the Platform has been baptised as the *Scala Platform* because it aims at:

 * Helping developers learn and become successful with the language;
-* Providing stable libraries that industrial users can depend on; and,
+* Providing stable libraries that inustrial users can depend on;
+* Grow the Scala community and help its expansion; and,
-* Increasing the impact of Scala and its community.
+* Increasing the impact of the Scala ecosystem.

 ## Infrastructure